 Can culture lose jobs to AI?

-It may seem prosaic to emphasize the centrality of information and computing, when even home appliances and automobiles are loaded with microprocessors and much of our society revolves around utensils connected by the internet.
+“Nowadays, when cars and refrigerators are jammed with microprocessors and much of human society revolves around computers and cell phones connected by the Internet, it seems prosaic to emphasize the centrality of information, computation, and communication”, denotes Lloyd in an article for Slate.
 We have reached a point of no return, and for the next century, the question about the creativity of machines is just one of many uncertainties regarding technology.
 More palpable, for now, is the possible unemployment crisis triggered by the advances in AI along with robotics.

-A widely cited study from 2013, conducted by researchers at the University of Oxford, found, for example, that nearly half of all jobs in the U.S. were at risk of being fully automated in the next two decades.
-On a global scale, by 2030, at least twenty million manufacturing jobs can be replaced by robots, according to this analysis.
-Oxford Economics also found that the more repetitive the job, the greater the risk of being eliminated.
-However, jobs that require more creativity, social intelligence or compassion are more likely to continue to be performed by humans.
+As an example, a 2013 study conducted by researchers at the University of Oxford found out that nearly half of all jobs in the U.S. were at risk of being fully automated in the next two decades.
+On a global scale, by 2030, at least twenty million manufacturing jobs can be replaced by robots, according to a more recent analysis by Oxford Economics.
+This 2019 analysis also warns of the greater risk of repetitive and/or mechanical work opportunities – “where robots can carry out tasks more rapidly than humans” – being eliminated, while jobs that require more “compassion, creativity, and social intelligence” are more likely to continue to be performed by humans.
 As the art world is not only composed of curators and collectors, it needs to be concerned as well.
 Earlier this year, during the pandemic, Tim Schneider, market editor for Artnet, warned of this: “What happens when you combine mass layoffs, a keenness to minimize in-person interactions for health reasons, and tech entrepreneurs’ willingness to heavily discount their devices so they can secure potentially lucrative proof of concept in the cultural sector?”

 Bringing the qualitative optic to the quantitative one presented by Oxford Economics, the historian and philosopher Yuval Noah Harari would add to the equation the nature of the work and its specialization: “Say you shift back most production from Honduras or Bangladesh to the US and to Germany because the human salaries are no longer a part of the equation, and it’s cheaper to produce the shirt in California than it is in Honduras, so what will the people there do?
 And you can say, ‘OK, but there will be many more jobs for software engineers’.
 But we are not teaching the kids in Honduras to be software engineers”.